V-Sekai/world/70_packet_format.md

     int16_t y_offset;      // [Y bit width] (signed)
     int16_t z_offset;      // [Z bit width] (signed)
 };
+```

+1. `TimeOffsetPacket``
-// A full RigidBody structure on the server consists of position, orientation, linear_velocity and angular_velocity.
+1. A full RigidBody structure on the server consists of position, orientation, linear_velocity and angular_velocity.
-// Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
+1. Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
 Converting from this to quaternion is extremely efficient.

-struct Entity {
-    TimeOffsetPacket time_offset_packet;
-    Vector<DataPacket> data_packets;
-};
-```

 ## Scenario